 - The authors conclude that the personalised support provided to individuals was as important to the success of the project as the provision of personalised budgets.
 The personalised approach has brought people elements of choice and control not provided by standard offers of support, alongside intensive support from one trusted worker.

-The research By Juliette Hough and Becky Rice, Broadway, a London-based homelessness charity.
+By Juliette Hough and Becky Rice, Broadway, a London-based homelessness charity.

 The personalised budgets pilot project has tested a new way of working with long-term rough sleepers in the City of London who were very resistant to moving off the streets.
 The project has been delivered by Broadway, a London-based homelessness charity.
 It has been funded and supported by the City of London Corporation and Communities and Local Government (CLG) as part of their strategy to end rough sleeping.
 This study evaluated the project 13 months into its operation.